MirelaVoinea/Personal_Project/README.md

 Firstly we create a duplicate table, so I don't modify the original raw table.

 - Remove duplicates
-- Standardize the data
 - Remove rows with null or blank values
 - Remove rides with negative trip length values

 ## 4. ANALYZE

-In this phase of the analysis process I will write queries to get insights about Cyclist's members.
+In this phase of the analysis process I will write queries to get insights about Cyclist's annual and casual members.
-Before writing my queries, I will create 4 additional columns into my staging table:
+Before writing my queries, I will create 4 additional columns into my table:
 - "trip_length_minutes" - integer format, every trip length in minutes, or difference between trip's ending date and trip's starting date
 - "weekday" - string format, weekday name when trip has started
 - "month" - string format, month name when trip has started